klauseduard/under-over-models/chapters/02-software-time-estimation.md

 Three-point estimation can serve as:

-- Input to Monte Carlo simulations for project scheduling
+- Input to Monte Carlo simulations (see below) for project scheduling
 - A structured input mechanism for Bayesian updates
 - A communication tool for stakeholder alignment
 - The basis for risk-adjusted project planning